Darshan-Sojitra/SecureNotes/README.md

 Enter the password

-On success:
+On successful verification:

-The note is displayed (read-only)
+📄 The note is displayed (read-only)

-You can copy the note content
+📋 You can copy the note content

 🤖 AI Summarization

-After unlocking the note
+Unlock the note

 Click “Summarize using AI”

-A loading indicator is shown
+A loading indicator appears

 The AI-generated summary is displayed below the note

 🔐 Security & Design Considerations

-Notes are not editable after creation
+Notes are immutable after creation

-Password verification is done server-side
+Password verification is handled server-side

-Note content is returned only after successful unlock
+Note content is returned only after successful authentication

 AI summarization is a separate protected action

+No direct note editing or overwriting allowed

 🔮 Future Improvements

-Add note expiration (self-destruct) timers
+⏳ Note expiration / self-destruct timers

-Rate-limiting and brute-force protection on password attempts
+🚫 Rate-limiting & brute-force protection

-Optional end-to-end encryption for note content
+🔐 Optional end-to-end encryption (E2EE)

-User accounts to manage multiple notes
+👤 User accounts to manage multiple notes

-Replace mock AI with a production LLM (Gemini / OpenAI)
+🤖 Replace mock AI with production LLMs (Gemini / OpenAI)

-Deploy using Docker and cloud hosting
+🐳 Docker-based deployment with cloud hosting